ryanxingql/image-quality-assessment-toolbox/README.md

 ## 4. Licenses

-Please refer to the references.
+We adopt Apache License v2.0.
+For other licenses, please refer to our references.

 If you find this repository helpful, you may cite: